lumifyio/lumify-data/lumify-facebook/README.md

 2. Add the following properties names and corresponding Facebook App keys to your ```/opt/lumify/config/configuration.properties:```

 ```
+#Facebook Specific
 facebook.appId=
 facebook.appSecret=
 facebook.accessToken=
+facebook.fileProcessDirectory=#directory where the files are to be processed
 # When querying for multiple phrases it must be a semi-colon separated list, e.g. twitter; face book; instagram
+facebook.tables=#tables to query
 facebook.userPermissions=#information you are interested in about a user's profile
 facebook.locationPermissions=#information you are interested in about posts from a specified location
+facebook.latitude=#latitude of the interested location
 facebook.longitude=#longitude of the interested location
-facebook.latitude=#latitude of the interested location
 facebook.distance=#radius distance around the given location
 ```